The American Automobile Industry in World War Two

 Author's photo.

 This is a very cool space-frame display of the DUKW at the Wright Museum of WWII, Wolfeboro, NH.
-The frame rails have been pulled in to the width of the drive train so the visitor can see the inner workings of the DUKW.
+The frame rails have been pulled into the width of the drive train so the visitor can see the inner workings of the DUKW.
 Author's photo.

 The forward and rear bilge pumps on the DUKW were very important for the safe operation of the vehicle.
 Without operating bilge pumps, the DUKW would fill with water due to its low freeboard.
 At Normandy, a number of DUKWs sank when they ran out of fuel and could no longer operate their bilge pumps.
 The Diamond chains that drove the bilge pumps were an important part of keeping the DUKW afloat.
 Author's photo.